gabrielmittag/NISQA/README.md

 * Predict all files in a folder
 * Predict all files in a CSV table

-Select "*nisqa.tar*" to predict the quality of a transmitted speech sample and "*nisqa_tts.tar*" to predict the Naturalness of a synthesized speech sample.
+**Important:** Select "*nisqa.tar*" to predict the quality of a transmitted speech sample and "*nisqa_tts.tar*" to predict the Naturalness of a synthesized speech sample.

 To predict the quality of a single .wav file use: